AGFarms/derbyfish-flow/TESTING_DEPLOYMENT.md

 4. **"Could not borrow Fish NFT"**
    - Solution: Ensure the NFT ID exists and belongs to the recipient

+### FishCard-Specific Issues
+5. **"FishCard minting not enabled for this Fish NFT"**
+   - Solution: Run `enable_fish_cards.cdc` for the NFT first

+6. **"Could not borrow Fish NFT collection from owner"**
+   - Solution: Ensure the NFT owner has set up their collection properly

+7. **"Could not borrow FishCard collection"**
+   - Solution: Run `setup_fish_card_collection.cdc` first

+8. **"Commit not found"**
+   - Solution: Ensure you've run `commit_fish_card.cdc` first and saved the receipt ID

+9. **"Must wait at least 1 block to reveal"**
+   - Solution: Wait for at least 1 block after committing before revealing

+10. **"Could not borrow FishCard minter"**
+    - Solution: This indicates a contract deployment issue

 ## Testing Scenarios

 ### Basic Flow Test